rangle/ngCourse2/handout/redux/configuring_your_application_to_use_redux.md

 }
 ```

-In this example, we are creating a store that is using the `redux-logger`
+In this example we are creating a store that uses the `redux-logger`
 middleware, which will add some logging functionality to the application.